rethinc/vue-starter/vue-application/README.md

 ### Views

-Add view examples component in `view-examples/examples/shared` and register it in `view-examples/examples.ts`
+Add view examples component in `view-examples/examples/` and add route for it in `view-examples/application/exampleRoutes.ts`

 Run view examples app
 ```